-(04161A) Advanced Civics and Economics
+(04161A) Advanced Civics and Economics Prereq: None Grade 8 see page 31

-see page 30 The course is designed to give students an overview of government, economics, and geography at the local, state, national, and global level.
+The course is designed to give students an overview of government, economics, and geography at the local, state, national, and global level.
 Emphasis is placed on the three branches of government, checks and balances, political parties, and historical documents.
 The relationship of the government and the economy is examined as well.
 Current events are emphasized in order to reinforce the content of the course.
 In this course more emphasis will be placed on independent research and the development of individual political philosophies.
-Students will be expected to demonstrate proficiency on SOL Tests required by the State Assessment Program.